CrithinkSolutions/CriThink/README.md

 # Getting Started
 ## Server
 ### Run Server in Debug mode
-The local development setting uses a local SQL Server instance.
+The local development setting uses a local PostgreSQL instance.
 It also uses the AspNet User Secret API.
 You can use this feature from the CLI or Visual Studio.
 #### User Secret
 ##### Visual Studio